 - Attendance of trainer's training, either for NLP or general business¹ training.

-- NLP certification from a recognised NLP training organisation (IBNLP, SNLP, ABNLP, ANLP, IPANLP, INLPTA or similar).
+- NLP certification from a recognised NLP training organisation (IBNLP, SNLP, ABNLP, ANLP, IPANLP, INLPTA, IANLP or similar, transitioning to the NLP Global Body by 2030).

 - Ongoing relevant CPD.